 - Electronic Payments Association (“NACHA”)

-Additionally, the Platform will not reference Synapse or Evolve Bank & Trust in any other way, without express written permission from the respective entity.
+Additionally, the Platform will not reference Synapse or Synapse's bank partners in any other way, without express written permission from the respective entity.

 In addition to the CFPB UDAAP requirements, Synapse will require the Platform to be compliant with all requirements set forth in Regulation E (“Reg E”), and the Electronic Fund Transfer Act (“EFTA”) to the extent applicable.
 This Act states:

 - Disclosures must be clear and easily understood, in writing, and in a form the consumer may keep.